If I am an incoming student, how can I explore teaching English as a career and prepare for application to education programs?

 - Neag School of Education

 - UConn English majors have pursued graduate degrees in Education at the following schools:

-- Eastern Connecticut State University, Southern Connecticut State University, Central Connecticut State University, Sacred Heart University, University of Fairfield, Quinnipac University, University of Bridgeport, University of Hartford, University of Saint Joseph, University of New Haven, Simmons College, New York University, Columbia University Teachers College, State University of New York, University of Colorado, Kansas State University, Philadelphia Teaching Fellows, New York City Teaching Fellows, Bard College, Fordham University
+- Eastern Connecticut State University, Southern Connecticut State University, Central Connecticut State University, Sacred Heart University, University of Fairfield, Quinnipiac University, University of Bridgeport, University of Hartford, University of Saint Joseph, University of New Haven, Simmons College, New York University, Columbia University Teachers College, State University of New York, University of Colorado, Kansas State University, New York City Teaching Fellows, Bard College, Fordham University

 - Connecticut State Education Department

 - UConn Department of Career Services